-The leading principles for the use of deprivation of liberty are: (a) the arrest, detention or imprisonment of a child shall be in conformity with the law and shall be used only as a measure of last resort and for the shortest appropriate period of time; and (b) no child shall be deprived of his/her liberty unlawfully or arbitrarily.
+- 79. The leading principles for the use of deprivation of liberty are: (a) the arrest, detention or imprisonment of a child shall be in conformity with the law and shall be used only as a measure of last resort and for the shortest appropriate period of time; and (b) no child shall be deprived of his/her liberty unlawfully or arbitrarily. - 80.
+The Committee notes with concern that, in many countries, children languish in pretrial detention for months or even years, which constitutes a grave violation of article 37 (b) of CRC.
+An effective package of alternatives must be available (see chapter IV, section B, above), for the States parties to realize their obligation under article 37 (b) of CRC to use deprivation of liberty only as a measure of last resort.
+The use of these alternatives must be carefully structured to reduce the use of pretrial detention as well, rather than "widening the net" of sanctioned children.
+In addition, the States parties should take adequate legislative and other measures to reduce the use of pretrial detention.
+Use of pretrial detention as a punishment violates the presumption of innocence.
+The law should clearly state the conditions that are required to determine whether to place or keep a child in pretrial detention, in particular to ensure his/her appearance at the court proceedings, and whether he/she is an immediate danger to himself/herself or others.
+The duration of pretrial detention should be limited by law and be subject to regular review.

-The Committee notes with concern that, in many countries, children languish in pre-trial detention for months or even years, which constitutes a grave violation of article 37(b) CRC.
-An effective package of alternatives must be available (see above Part B), in order for the States Parties to realise their obligation under article 37(b) CRC to use deprivation of liberty only as a measure of last resort.
-The use of these alternatives must be carefully structured to reduce the use of pre-trial detention as well, rather than 'widening the net' of children sanctioned.
-In addition, the States Parties should take adequate legislative and other measures to reduce the use of pre-trial detention.
-Use of pre-trial detention as a punishment violates the presumption of innocence.
-The law should clearly state the conditions that are required to be met in order to place or keep a child in pre-trial detention, in particular to assure the child's appearance at the court proceedings and if the child is an immediate danger to self or others.
-The duration of pre-trial detention should be limited by law and be subject to regular review.
-The Committee recommends the State Parties to ensure that a child can be released from pre-trial detention as soon as possible, if necessary under certain conditions.
-Decisions regarding pre-trial detention, including its duration, should be made by a competent, independent and impartial authority or judicial body, and the child should be provided with legal or other appropriate assistance.
+81. The Committee recommends that the State parties ensure that a child can be released from pretrial detention as soon as possible, and if necessary under certain conditions.
+Decisions regarding pretrial detention, including its duration, should be made by a competent, independent and impartial authority or a judicial body, and the child should be provided with legal or other appropriate assistance.

-28b.
 Procedural rights (art.
-37(d)).
+37 (d))